-2. Criminal Code Definitions Under Bill C-36 That Impact Charities

-"Terrorist Activity" Definition

-- Bill C-36 includes a very broad definition of "Terrorist Activity" (S. 83.01) - Definition covers situations that may impact charities, which amongst others includes: - Acts or omissions - Both in and outside of Canada - Committed in whole or in part for political, religious or ideological purposes, objectives or causes
+- 2. Criminal Code Definitions Under Antiterrorism Act That Impact Charities - "Terrorist Activity" Definition - Includes a very broad definition of "Terrorist Activity" (S. 83.01) - Definition covers situations that may impact charities, which amongst others includes: - Acts or omissions - Both in and outside of Canada - Committed in whole or in part for political, religious or ideological purposes, objectives or causes (subject to the R. v.
+Khawaja decision)